 Found a Stray?

 Friends of Strays is a no-kill, limited admission shelter.
-We accept stray or abandoned cats and kittens from in or around Pinellas County, as space and resources permit.
-If you've found a friendly cat or kitten without identification and would like to turn it in to us, please set up an intake appointment with our shelter director at 727-522-6566 x105 or [email protected] Animals will not be accepted without an appointment.
+We accept stray or abandoned cats and kittens from Pinellas County, as space and resources permit.
+If you've found a friendly cat or kitten without identification and would like to turn it in to us, please set up an intake appointment with our shelter director at 727-522-6566 ext.
+115 or [email protected].
+Animals will not be accepted without an appointment.

 When arriving at the shelter, please be sure to have the animals contained in a carrier or crate.
 You must have a valid photo ID.
 If you have any information on the history of the pet, or any previous medical care it received, please bring that with you as well.

 We will evaluate the pet for health and temperament at the intake appointment.
 At that point we will let you know if we are able to accept the animal into our care.
 There is no set fee to bring in an animal, however we do ask for a monetary donation to help us care for all the animals under the Friends of Strays umbrella.
 We keep our doors open because of generous donations from our community, so whatever you can give is appreciated.

 Per our agreement with Pinellas County Animal Services, all stray dogs or cats with identification must be referred to PCAS or your county animal services to aid in pet owner reunification.

 If you find young kittens without their mom, it does not necessarily mean they have been abandoned.
 Their mother could be out looking for food, or finding a more suitable home for her kittens.
 If you find one or two kittens, mama may be in the process of moving the family and is on her way back for the others.
 If the kittens appear healthy, please wait and observe from a distance for an hour or two before doing anything else.

 If, after 1-2 hours of observation, you haven’t seen signs of the mother, you will ultimately have to use your own judgment to decide how to handle the kittens, depending upon the litter’s needs and your time and resources.